Average people lead average lives. You, I’m guessing, don’t want to be average.

 To become great, that must change.
 You must learn to think differently, collect great ideas and start to take action.

-Here are some of my favourite books from the year.
+Here are some of my favourite personal growth books of all time.

 You’ll learn about a young neurosurgeon facing terminal cancer, the most popular course at Stanford, and the inside story of the New York punk rock movement.

-Ready to absorb some extraodinary ideas?
+Ready to absorb some extraordinary ideas?
 Follow me…

 1. The Immortal Life of Henrietta Lacks, by Rebecca Skloot